 When I removed the cardboard I was a bit surprised, I knew the mousepad comes with a case but I didn't expect the case would be so luxurious.
 I've already reviewed a couple of gaming mousepads that shipped with LAN party travel cases but none of them were so good as this one from Razer.
 The protective zip case is colored in black and features a toxic green Razer logo, it's reinforced and if it were bigger it could be used to protect a notebook!
 It's a bit overkill but it's pretty cool.

 The Destructor has a quite unusual color, most gaming mousepads I've reviewed in the past were black but this one has a stylish dark-grey color.
-It's made out of plastic and measures 350 mm x 280 mm x 2.3mm, that's very similar to the size of most large gaming mousepads.
+It's made out of plastic and measures 350 mm x 280 mm x 2.3mm, which's very similar to the size of most large gaming mousepads.

 The mousepad has a large wrist rest area and all the other sides of the pad are curved as well.
-I don't really like large distracting logos on mousepads and fortunately the Destructor and Razer logo in the lower left and upper right corner of the mousepad don't distract.
+I don't really like large distracting logos on mousepads and fortunately, the Destructor and Razer logo in the lower left and upper right corner of the mousepad don't distract.
 The black logos on the dark surface of the mousepad don't stand out at all.

 The surface is pretty smooth and features the Razer Fractal texture for enhanced precision movements.
 Razer says the Destructor has a textured gunmetal coating which yields a highly reactive surface with superior tactility, improved responsiveness and enhanced tracking.
 In tests conducted by Razer the surface of the Destructor had 37% faster tracking than the next-best gaming-grade mousepad they used in their test with a laser-based mouse and the surface was 25% better with an optical mouse.

 The back of the mousepad features an anti-slip rubber layer that ensures that your pad won't accidentally slide over your table during a gaming session.